Negative Marking Calculator for UPSC Prelims and other Exams

 What is Negative Marking?

-In MCQ types questions, there are multiple options to choose from.
-For every wrong choice, negative marks are rewarded.
-That means the negative marks reduce the score of the candidate.
+In MCQ-type questions, there are multiple options to choose from.
+For every wrong choice, negative marks are rewarded, reducing the candidate’s score.
+In UPSC Prelims, the negative marking is ⅓ of the total marks allocated to that question.

 What is a Negative Marking in UPSC IAS Prelims Exam?